 Given to a senior art student who has demonstrated exceptional ability as an artist and support for the profession of art.

-The Biology Award
+The Outstanding Biology Student Award

 Given to the outstanding graduate in biology.
 The award is based on academic achievement and on participation in campus and/or community programs and activities.